On our website you`ll find all information about Carnival in Rio de Janeiro.

 Most people fly into Rio's international Airport Galeão.
 The other city airport, Santos Dumont, is the domestic airport which is located downtown.

-If you prefer to do it on your own, from Galeão you can take an air conditioned bus into the city or the South End (Zona Sul) for R$10 (about US$6).
-The company is called Real and busses leave straight from outside the terminal.
-Busses stop anywhere on route where requested.
+From Galeão you can take an air conditioned bus into the city or the South End (Zona Sul) for R$10 (about US$5).
+The company is called Real and buses leave straight from outside the terminal.
+Buses stop anywhere on route where requested.
 A taxi to Copacabana or Ipanema will cost you around R$80 (US$40).
 Pay by the meter or negotiate a set fee in advance.

 There are ATM machines at both airports which work with all major debit/credit card, giving you a better rate than any Foreign Exchange bureau.